gclayburg/visualSyncSDK/readme.md

 ```

 ## Loading users via REST
-At this point, the tomcat server is running with an empty MongoDB database.
+At this point, the Tomcat server is running with an empty MongoDB database.

 With the server running in one command window, start another command window and execute this gradle command:

 ```
 $ gradlew load_baratheon
 ```
-This command uses gradle to run this groovy script: **src/main/groovy src/main/groovy/com/acme/load_baratheon.groovy**
+This command uses gradle to run this groovy script: **src/main/groovy/com/acme/load_baratheon.groovy**

 The groovy script uses the visualSync REST API to load in a few users.
-For this example we load only the first name, last name and a unique ID number:
+For this example we load only a few simply user attributes such as first name, last name and a unique ID number:

 ```
 ...